pongasoft/gradle-plugins/README.md

 simply publish what has already been built.
 If you want to rebuild on `publish` then simply add the property `-Prebuild=true`.
 If it is a java or groovy project, it also releases/publishes sources, javadoc and groovydoc.
 The plugin also knows about snapshots (where the version ends with `-SNAPSHOT`).
-The repositories are configured using the `org.linkedin.repository` plugin with the following values:
+The repositories are configured using the `org.pongasoft.repository` plugin with the following values:

         allRepositories.release -> for release